 There may be some situations in which it makes sense to retain the use of passwords or use a method like multi-factor authentication instead.
 Base your decision on your company’s needs and the unique security requirements of your network.

-If you decide to make passwordless authentication part of your security protocol, the first step is to research the options to find a reliable provider.
+If you decide to make passwordless authentication part of your security protocol and authentication evolution, the first step is to research the options to find a reliable provider.
 Request demos from vendors to see how the authentication process works, and get all the details you can about the security of the process.

 Implementation details are specific to providers, but your chosen vendor should work with you to help you set up your passwordless login system.
 Let all users, both employees and customers, know you’ll be making the switch, and provide clear instructions for use of the new system.